About

 Publications and Datasets

-Research at EGPP fosters the publication of books, working papers, reports, policy briefs and journal articles.
-In addition, EGPP constitutes a platform for a number of key datasets to support research on European politics.
+The research within the EGPP fosters the publication of books, working papers, reports, policy briefs, and journal articles.
+Additionally, the EGPP constitutes a platform for a number of key datasets to support research on European politics.

 Events

-Regular events include the EGPP Annual Conference and the EGPP Seminar Series on Wednesdays at 12:30-2pm during which Research Seminars, Book Presentations, the Seminars of the European Union Working Group and the Conversations for the Future of Europe take place.
-Aside from these regular events, EGPP holds workshops, debates and conferences organized within the various projects and covering the topics specific to their research.
-Twice annually, Dialogues are held jointly with the European Parliament Research Services (EPRS) to bring together academics and policy makers.
+Regular events include the EGPP Annual Conference and the EGPP Seminar Series, which happens on Wednesdays at 12:30-2.00pm and hosts research seminars, book launches, and meetings of the European Union Studies Working Group.
+Aside from these regular events, the EGPP holds workshops, debates, and conferences organised within the various projects and covering the topics specific to their research.
+Regular dialogues are held jointly with the European Parliament Research Services (EPRS) to bring together academics and policy makers.

 Visit our Seminars and Conferences page for more information.